DeviAnushaNeelapu/Git-and-Github-Doc-SRKIT-MCA/README.md

 we will share our project.

 Where is git&Github?

-1.Software Industry
+1. Software Industry
-2.Online Certification(udacity,udemy,coursera)
+2. Online Certification.
+    1. Udacity
+    2. Udemy
+    3. coursera
-3.Static page hosting.
+4. Static page hosting.

-Linux commands
+### Linux commands
-1)to create a folder -mkdir foldername
+1. to create a folder -mkdir foldername
-2)to go inside the folder-cd foldername
+2. to go inside the folder-cd foldername
-3)to create a file -touch filename
+3. to create a file -touch filename
-4)to read the data from the file cat filename.
+4. to read the data from the file cat filename.
-5)To create or open a editor -vi filename.
+5. To create or open a editor -vi filename.

-Steps to send the data from  Local to Remote
+### Steps to send the data from  Local to Remote
 -----------------------------------------------------------
-GIT&Git HUb

-1)git init
+1. git init
    we are initialising our git the folder
-2)git status
+2. git status
    status of the file
    tracked-green color
    untracked-red in color
-3)git add filename
+3. git add filename
      or
      git add .
      or git add -all
-4)git commit -m "message"
+4. git commit -m "message"
-5)git config --global user.name "devianusha"
+5. git config --global user.name "devianusha"
-6)git config --global user.email "devianuhsa@gmail.com"
+6. git config --global user.email "devianuhsa@gmail.com"
-7)git remote add origin url
+7. git remote add origin url
-8)git push origin master.
+8. git push origin master.

-Task
+### Task
-1.Create a new  folder with srk
+1. Create a new  folder with srk
-2.Go into that folder and create 3 files like about.txt,contact.txt,departments.txt
+2. Go into that folder and create 3 files like about.txt,contact.txt,departments.txt
-3.Add some data to the files.
+3. Add some data to the files.
-4.read the data
+4. read the data
-5.And send the data to the remote system.
+5. And send the data to the remote system.

 ------------------------------------------------------------------